shlomimatichin/Pymake3/README.rst

 Deployment
 ==========
-test
+Deploying pymake2 make scripts is easy!
+You only need to store a copy of pymake2 and your make script in the project directory.

 Deploying make scripts
 ----------------------
-Along with your make.py file, you need to store the pymake2 file in your project.
+Along with your make.py file containing your make logic, you need to store the pymake2 file in your project.
+Normally, pymake2 should be stored in a directory named build in your project's root.

 Built With
 ==========